art2mis/GettingAndCleaningData/CodeBook.md

 mean(Frequency_BodyBody_Gyroscope_Mag_std),                mean(Frequency_BodyBody_Gyroscope_JerkMag_std)
 ---------------------------------------------------------------------------------------------------------

-      The aggregated means of the mean and stadard deviation measurements for the Subject/Activity
+      The aggregated means of the mean and stadard deviation measurements for the Subject/Activity.
+See the README.txt and features_info.txt for further explanation of each measurment.